 - Serve over rice or angel hair pasta.

-If you like Salmon, our salmon burger salad is also delicious.
+Related: If you like Salmon, our salmon burger salad is also delicious.

 We celebrate the Feast of the Seven Fishes while blending in an English traditional celebration from my mom’s side of the family.
 I cook all the fishes and my mom prepares puddings, ham, turkey and the desserts.
-Last week I shared our salmon recipe that we will be preparing Christmas Eve and today, I thought I would share our easy haddock recipe.

 I cook between 7 and 9 fish dishes Christmas eve and the haddock and salmon are the two easy recipes out of the bunch.
 You can eat haddock year round and we prepare it this way all through the year.